Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Platinum used in jewelry, on the other hand, is more pure—typically between 95-98% platinum—with the remaining percentage rhodium and silver.
 Stronger and more durable than gold, platinum is the heaviest and densest precious metal.
 As you can see, gold used in jewelry depends on a higher percentage of alloys and rhodium for its strength and durability.
 If you’re still unsure about the differences in composition between gold vs platinum, our experts can help.

-The difference in color between platinum and white gold is unnoticeable to the naked eye, like this white gold cushion cut diamond ring and this platinum cushion cut ring.
+The difference in color between platinum and white gold is unnoticeable to the naked eye, like this white gold cushion cut diamond ring from James Allen and this platinum cushion cut ring also from James Allen.
 Alternatively, yellow and rose gold show distinct colors when compared to platinum and white gold.

 Platinum scratches more easily than 18 Karat or 14 Karat gold.
 Upkeep for platinum tends to be higher, because it must be cleaned and polished regularly to maintain its smooth appearance.
 Gold will need to be re-polished and re-plated, but generally not as often as platinum.